Classroom - This SUNY Canton degree can be earned in a traditional classroom setting.

 Right from the start, we prepare students in our program to help clients through real-life experiences and applied coursework.
 If you like helping people and want a job with a bright outlook, the Applied Psychology program would be a great fit!

 Real World Experience

-While traditional Bachelor of Arts programs in Psychology focus on research and broad psychological theory and concepts in a liberal arts context, SUNY Canton's approach emphasizes many of those theories and knowledge, but also the skills and strategies that are applied in real world field experiences.
-Our graduates will have spent a significant portion of their time as students in several human service locations around the North Country area, helping work with people who have psychological distress, developmental delays, and behavioral problems.
+While traditional Bachelor of Arts programs in Psychology focus on research and broad psychological theory and concepts in a liberal arts context, SUNY Canton's approach emphasizes many of those theories and knowledge, but also the skills and strategies that are applied in real-world field experiences.
+Our graduates will have spent a significant portion of their time as students in human service locations, working with people who have psychological distress, developmental delays, and behavioral problems.